meilisearch/documentation/resources/faq.md

 ## Why does Meilisearch crash when I try to add documents?

 Crashes that occur when trying to add documents are connected to Meilisearch's indexer.
-For more information and possible solutions, read [our dedicated article on indexation](/learn/advanced/indexation.md#memory-crashes).
+For more information and possible solutions, read [our dedicated article on indexing](/learn/advanced/indexing.md#memory-crashes).

-## How can I speed up indexation when adding documents?
+## How can I speed up indexing when adding documents?

-Indexation is one of Meilisearch's most resource-intensive processes.
-For more information on how to optimize it, take a look at [our dedicated indexation guide](/learn/advanced/indexation.md#improving-indexation-performance).
+Indexing is one of Meilisearch's most resource-intensive processes.
+For more information on how to optimize it, take a look at [our dedicated indexing guide](/learn/advanced/indexing.md#improving-indexing-performance).